AdobeDocs/journey-optimizer.en/help/using/datasource/external-data-sources.md

 >[!NOTE]
 >
 >As the responses are now supported, you should use custom actions instead of data sources for external data sources use-cases.
+For more information on responses, see this [section](../action/action-response.md)

 REST APIs using POST or GET and returning JSON are supported.
 API Key, basic and custom authentication modes are supported.